top of page

 The use of the self (countertransference) in our clinical endeavors, and the idea of ‘inter-subjectivity’ – preceded the later work of other clinical practitioners – those that put these concepts on our theoretical map.
 Their emphasis on the capacity for curiosity, the free play of the mind on all subjects, e.g., literature, history, art, and poetry, and their desire to know – to be absorbed in the effort to understand - accentuated their personal creativity and imaginative use of the self.
 Each demonstrated their ‘insatiable curiosity about the human mind.’

 As noted by Maurice Whelan - and in keeping with the ideas of philosophers, poets, and essayists, “…independence of mind is primarily an internal characteristic: it is born from an inner freedom; it relies on a comprehensive knowledge of oneself; and it speaks from an absence of fear, through the exercise of critical judgement upon one’s self or another.”
-Having a mind of one’s own is about autonomy.
+Having a mind of one’s own is about autonomy. *M. Whelan (Ed.)
+(2000).
+A Mistress of Her Own Thoughts: Ella Freeman Sharpe and the Practice of Psychoanalysis.

 This short course will examine the history of independence of mind and its application to our professional endeavors – be that in psychotherapy, psychoanalysis, art, literature, dance, or music.